Updated: January 21, 2018

 Customer Service / Support

-- Next best service, support, training action – in a conversational mode – to resolve a complaint / problem
+- Next best service, support, training action to resolve a complaint / problem

-- Next best expert / agent to resolve a complaint / problem
+- Intelligent routing: Find next best expert / agent to resolve a complaint / problem

-- Text & Images uploaded to support resolving cases
+- Text and images uploaded to support resolving cases

 - Contact center volume forecasting